fdilke/bewl/bewl2/done-todo.md

 - coproducts.
 Definitely have a driver architecture for these.
 Use Either or | as we used tuples for products?
 - full driver pattern/test for logops, autos, coproducts, EitherX and reengineer withSymmetricGroup;
   also those can all have an object as their default implementation
+- can we have s*m as a shortcut when s is in an M-action, M a monoid? where would extension method go?
+Also for groups